cloud-gov/cg-site/content/apps/govcloud.md

 menu:
   main:
     parent: apps
-title: What Is New In Govcloud?
+title: What Is New in Govcloud?
 ---

 The new environment is a bit different and full of shiny new things here is some and how use them: